Hive13/HiveRFID/README.md

 The C code may be useful for standalone testing, as it runs as a commandline application which prints scanned badges to stdout as comma-separated data.

+Prior Go versions relied on go-rpio and on WiringPi.
+These dependencies were removed in favor of gpiod.